YordanBahchevanov/europe-housing-trends/README.md

   conda env create -f environment.yml conda activate europe-housing-trends
   ```
+3. Download the datasets from Eurostat and save them as CSVs in data/raw/ with exact filenames:
+  - Create the folder if needed.
+  - For details about the datasets, look [docs/02_data_sources.md](https://github.com/YordanBahchevanov/europe-housing-trends/blob/main/docs/02_data_sources.md)
-3. Run the data ingestion script:
+4. Run the data ingestion script:
   ```
   python scripts/ingest_eurostat_csvs.py
   ```
-4. Open and run notebooks step by step.
+5. Open and run notebooks step by step.

 --